auth0/docs/articles/connections/social/twitter.md

 ---
 connection: Twitter
 image: /media/connections/twitter.png
-description: How to connect your Auth0 apps with Twitter.
+description: How to connect your app to Twitter.
 ---

-# Generate *Consumer* and *Secret Keys* from Twitter
+# Connect your app to Twitter.

-To connect your Auth0 apps with Twitter, you will need to generate *Consumer* and *Secret* Keys in a Twitter application, copy these into your Auth0 settings, and enable the connection.
+To connect your Auth0 app to Twitter, you will need to generate *Consumer* and *Secret* Keys in a Twitter application, copy these into your Auth0 settings, and enable the connection.

 ## 1. Create a Twitter application